 Searching for a loved one is a group effort.
 People want to help, so let them.

 Lots of people want to help, but some have specialised skills (e.g. design, writing etc).
-Use volunteers wisely so that not one specialised volunteer gets burnt out.
+Use volunteers wisely so that specialised volunteers don’t burn out.
 Here’s some direction to give those who want to help:

 - Share the poster across social media (e.g. ask celebrities to retweet) – public attention keeps pressure on police and maintains media interest.